-It should be fairly easy to find your VIN, it’s printed on the car itself and on important documents, like your car’s title, your auto insurance policy and any police reports about your car.
-Read on to learn more about how to find your VIN and when you might need it.
+It should be fairly easy to find your VIN, it’s printed on the car itself and on important It should be fairly easy to find your VIN.
+It’s printed on the car itself and on important documents, like your car’s title, your car insurance policy, and any police reports about your car.

 The 17-digit VIN code has been standardized since 1981, so all cars built since have VINs that are structured the same way (motorcycles and ATVs also have VINs).
 A VIN is composed of both numbers and letters.

 The first digits of your VIN identify your car’s manufacturer.
 The following digits describe your vehicle, including its make, model, trim level, the year it was built, details about its engine, its assembly plant, and its serial number.

 Here are what all the parts the VIN number mean, in order of appearance: